Soda Fountain Margin: How Much a Free Refill Actually Costs You

 For the wider beverage program (mixed drinks, beer, wine), the liquor pour cost calculator covers everything that is not soda.

 The math on fountain is the easy part.
-The discipline is recalibrating the dispenser when somebody changes a syrup line, recosting when the cup vendor ships a slightly different SKU, and reviewing the refill assumption when the demographic in the dining room shifts.
-The number does not lie.
-The number is also kinder to fountain than to almost any other line item on the menu, which is why nobody’s calling it the leak it occasionally becomes.
+The discipline is the hard part.
+You recalibrate the dispenser when somebody swaps a syrup line.
+You recost when the cup vendor ships a slightly different SKU.
+And when the demographic in the dining room shifts, you go back and check the refill assumption again.
+The number doesn’t lie.
+It’s also kinder to fountain than to almost any other line item on the menu, which is exactly why nobody’s calling it the leak it occasionally becomes.